JohnPaulinePineda/Portfolio_Project_53/docs/index.md

 [Accelerated Failure Time Models](https://link.springer.com/book/10.1007/978-1-4419-6646-9/) are a class of survival analysis models used to analyze time-to-event data by directly modelling the survival time itself.
 An AFT model assumes that the effect of covariates accelerates or decelerates the life time of an event by some constant factor.
 The mathematical equation is represented by the logarithm of the survival time being equal to the sum of the vector of covariates multiplied to the vector of regression coefficients; and the product of the scale parameter and a random variable with a specified distribution.
 In an AFT model, the coefficients represent the multiplicative effect on the survival time.
 An exponentiated regression coefficient greater than one prolongs survival time, while a value less than one shortens it.
 The scale parameter determines the spread or variability of survival times.
 AFT models assume that the effect of covariates on survival time is multiplicative and that the survival times can be transformed to follow a specific distribution.

-[Log-Logistic Accelerated Failure Time Model](https://link.springer.com/book/10.1007/978-1-4419-6646-9/) assumes that the survival times follow a log-logistic distribution.
+[Log-Logistic Accelerated Failure Time Model](https://link.springer.com/book/10.1007/978-1-4419-6646-9/) assumes that the survival time errors follow a log-logistic distribution.
 The mathematical equation is represented by the logarithm of the survival time being equal to the sum of the vector of covariates multiplied to the vector of regression coefficients; and the product of the scale parameter and a standard logistic error term.
 This model can estimate various hazard shapes, including non-monotonic hazard functions and may be more flexible than the Log Normal model.
 However, interpretation of results can be complex due to the nature of the logistic distribution and the model structure may be less robust to outliers compared to other models.

 ## 1.7.
 Consolidated Findings <a class="anchor" id="1.7"></a>